Neutrino masses, $\delta_\mathrm{PMNS}$, and $m_{\beta\beta}$ in SO(10): Numerical analysis and results

 Here, \(O_i\), \(\sigma_i\), and \(T_i\) denote, respectively, the experimentally measured value, the associated uncertainty, and the theoretical prediction for the observable labeled by \(i\).
 The summation over \(i\) includes all observables, namely, the six quark masses, the four CKM mixing parameters (including the CP-violating Dirac phase), the three charged-lepton masses, the two neutrino mass-squared differences, and the three leptonic mixing angles---18 observables in total.
 In addition to the fermion masses and mixing parameters, we also include a 19th observable, namely, the baryon asymmetry parameter $\eta$, for which we allow an uncertainty of $10\%$.
 Note that the CP-violating Dirac phase in the PMNS mixing matrix has not yet been measured experimentally, and thus its value is not included in the $\chi^2$-function.

 For the experimental values of the charged fermion masses and mixings at the GUT scale, we use the data provided in Ref.~\cite{Antusch:2013jca} for a scenario with zero threshold corrections.
+Assuming vanishing threshold corrections\footnote{As will be discussed later, our model admits solutions with $\tan\beta \sim 50$.
+In such scenarios, relatively small (few percent) or negligible threshold corrections can be obtained through an appropriate hierarchical choice of MSSM parameters.
+For illustration, consider the correction to the bottom-quark mass~\cite{Hall:1993gn,Elor:2012ig}:

-Assuming vanishing threshold corrections, the matching conditions between the SM and MSSM Yukawa couplings at the SUSY scale are given by~\cite{Antusch:2013jca}
+Fixing the SUSY scale at $m_0 = 3\text{TeV}$ and taking the gluino mass $m_{\widetilde g} \sim 2\text{TeV}$, consistent with current LHC bounds, the threshold corrections remain small provided $\mu, A_t \lesssim 100,\text{GeV}$~\cite{Hall:1993gn}. }, the matching conditions between the SM and MSSM Yukawa couplings at the SUSY scale are given by~\cite{Antusch:2013jca}

 Using \texttt{REAP}~\cite{Antusch:2005gp}, which implements two-loop RGEs, these quantities are evolved from the SUSY scale, $M_S=3$ TeV, to the GUT scale, $M_\mathrm{GUT}=2\times 10^{16}$ GeV, and the corresponding values are obtained as functions of $\tan\beta$~\cite{Antusch:2013jca}.
 These values of charged fermion masses and mixings are taken as input parameters for our fit.
 The values of the neutrino oscillation parameters used in our fit are taken from Ref.~\cite{Esteban:2024eli,NUFIT}.
 For the neutrino observables, during the fitting procedure we allow for up to a 5\% error to ensure numerical stability.
 Nevertheless, we obtain excellent agreement with the experimentally measured values.